ScooloV/bbpedia/docs/death_zone/match_events.md

 *without warning!
-This could pose quite a hazard to the players, but no one seems concerned enough to halt play whilst it is fixxed.*
+This could pose quite a hazard to the players, but no one seems concerned enough to halt play whilst it is fixed.*

 Randomly select one of the two trapdoors on the pitch.
 Until the end